abgnpr/C-notes/5 Struct & Union.md

 The values of a structure variable can be assigned to another structure variable of the same type using the assignment operator.
 It is not necessary to copy structure members one by one.

+In the following example, we declare two struct variables `A` and `B` and initialise the members of `A`.
+Then, by just using an assignment on the struct variables, we copy all of `A`'s data into `B`, which is verified by printing the members of B.

 ```c
 struct {
     int property1;